A Tutorial on Thompson Sampling: Bootstrapping

-\subsection{Bootstrapping}
+where $W_1, W_2,\ldots$ are i.i.d. standard Gaussian random variables and $\epsilon>0$ is a small step size.
+Like a gradient ascent method, under this method $\phi_n$ tends to drift in directions of increasing density $g(\phi_n)$.
+However, random Gaussian noise $W_n$ is injected at each step so that, for large $n$, the position of $\phi_n$ is random and captures the uncertainty in the distribution $g$.
+A number of papers establish rigorous guarantees for the rate at which this Markov chain converges to its stationary distribution \citep{roberts1998optimal, bubeck2015sampling, durmus2016sampling, cheng2017convergence}.
+These papers typically require $\epsilon$ is sufficiently small, or that a decaying sequence of step sizes $(\epsilon_1, \epsilon_2,\ldots)$ is used.

+We make two standard modifications to this method to improve computational efficiency.
+First, following recent work \citep{welling2011bayesian}, we implement \emph{stochastic gradient} Langevin Monte Carlo, which uses sampled minibatches of data to compute approximate rather than exact gradients.
+Our implementation uses a mini-batch size of 100; this choice seems to be effective but has not been carefully optimized.
+When fewer than 100 observations are available, we follow the Markov chain \eqref{eq: langevin mc} with exact gradient computation.
+When more than 100 observations have been gathered, we follow \eqref{eq: langevin mc} but use an estimated gradient $\nabla \ln(\hat{g}_n(\phi_n))$ at each step based on a random subsample of 100 data points.
+Some work provides rigorous guarantees for stochastic gradient Langevin Monte Carlo by arguing the cumulative impact of the noise in gradient estimation is second order relative to the additive Gaussian noise \citep{teh2016consistency}.

+Our second modification involves the use of a preconditioning matrix to improve the mixing rate of the Markov chain \eqref{eq: langevin mc}.
+For the path recommendation problem in Example \ref{ex:path-recommendation}, we have found that the log posterior density becomes ill-conditioned in later time periods.
+For this reason, gradient ascent converges very slowly to the posterior mode.
+Effective optimization methods should leverage second order information.
+Similarly, due to poor conditioning, we may need to choose an extremely small step size $\epsilon$, causing the Markov chain in \ref{eq: langevin mc} to mix slowly.
+We have found that preconditioning substantially improves performance.
+Langevin MCMC can be implemented with a symmetric positive definite preconditioning matrix $A$ by simulating the Markov chain

+where $A^{1/2}$ denotes the matrix square root of $A$.
+In our implementation, we take $\phi_0 = \argmax_{\phi} \ln(g(\phi))$, so the chain is initialized at the posterior mode, computed via means discussed in Section \ref{se:laplace}, and take the preconditioning matrix $A= -(\nabla^2 \ln(g(\phi)) \rvert_{\phi=\phi_0})^{-1}$ to be the negative inverse Hessian at that point.
+It may be possible to improve computational efficiency by constructing an incremental approximation to the Hessian, as we will discuss in Subsection \ref{se:incremental}, but we do not explore that improvement here.

+\section{Bootstrapping}

-As a an alternative, we discuss an approach based on the statistical bootstrap, which accommodates even very complex densities.
-There are many versions of the bootstrap approach that can be used to approximately sample from a posterior distribution.
-For concreteness, we introduce a specific one that is suitable for examples we cover in this paper.
+As an alternative, we discuss an approach based on the statistical bootstrap, which accommodates even very complex densities.
+Use of the bootstrap for TS was first considered in \citep{DBLP:journals/corr/EcklesK14}, though the version studied there applies to Bernoulli bandits and does not naturally generalize to more complex problems.
+There are many other versions of the bootstrap approach that can be used to approximately sample from a posterior distribution.
+For concreteness, we introduce a specific one that is suitable for examples we cover in this tutorial.

 Like the Laplace approximation approach, our bootstrap method assumes that $\theta$ is drawn from a Euclidean space $\Re^K$.
 Consider first a standard bootstrap method for evaluating the sampling distribution of the maximum likelihood estimate of $\theta$.
 The method generates a hypothetical history $\hat{\hist}_{t-1} = ((\hat{x}_1,\hat{y}_1), \ldots, (\hat{x}_{t-1}, \hat{y}_{t-1}))$, which is made up of $t-1$ action-observation pairs, each sampled uniformly with replacement from $\hist_{t-1}$.
 We then maximize the likelihood of $\theta$ under the hypothetical history, which for our shortest path recommendation problem is given by